Air Freight: Learning the Basics to Optimize Your Global Supply Chain

 What’s probably the number one reason shippers avoid transporting their cargo by air?
 You guessed it: Cost.
 Air freight is often more expensive than any other mode of transportation.
 When considering the cost of a modal shift to air cargo, keep in mind that the freight cost is only one component of the equation.

-Other benefits within your supply chain—from lower inventory carrying costs and the opportunity to capture market share—may offset the possibility of higher freight costs.
-Incorporating the right air shipping strategy into your multi-modal, global supply chain can help reduce costs and promote efficiency.
+If done successfully, incorporating the right air shipping strategy into your multi-modal, global supply chain will not only help reduce costs, but it will also promote efficiency.
 Don’t forget that shipping by air is not a one-size-fits-all option.
 Therefore, any strategy you implement should be tailored to your needs, not anyone else’s.

 The three primary air shipping options are next flight out, consolidated, and deferred.
 Any one (or all) may work for your business.
 There are other options to consider as well, like air charter, which can help secure the capacity you need and allows you to use an exclusive aircraft to meet any other unique requirements.

-Definition: As the name suggests, your freight is shipped as soon as a flight is available.
+Definition: As the name suggests, your air freight is shipped as soon as a flight is available.

 Characteristics: Sometimes referred to as expedited, this is the fastest air cargo shipping option, but is also often the most costly.
 Expedited air requires a provider with the resources to locate capacity at the last minute to ensure your timelines are met.